bahmutov/grep-tests-from-pull-requests/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] tests tagged `@sanity`
 - [ ] tests tagged `@quick`

 Additional Cypress environment values to pass from this pull request.
-Cypress should have these values casted correctly and available in `Cypress.env()` object.
+Cypress should have these values cast correctly and available in `Cypress.env()` object.

 CYPRESS_num=1
 CYPRESS_correct=true